MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

     - Select: **Stonith app**

-1. Repeat the previous steps to assign the Stonith app the Virtual Machine Contributor role to the **i20-db-1** Azure virtual machine.
+1. Repeat the previous steps to assign the Stonith app the Virtual Machine Contributor role to the **i20-db-1** Azure Virtual Machine.

 ### Task 6: Configure the STONITH cluster device